Pakubuwono XIII: Early life

-Two claimants
+Reign (2004–2025)

+Succession

 Upon the death of Pakubuwono XII in 2004, there was no clear heir to the throne because no official queen had ever been installed.
-The two half-brothers who are sons of Pakubuwono XII, Hangabehi and Tedjuwulan, had different mothers and both claimed the throne.
+The two half-brothers who were sons of Pakubuwono XII, Hangabehi and Tedjuwulan, had different mothers and both claimed the throne.

-On August 31, 2004, the younger son KGPH Tedjowulan was crowned by some of his siblings in the Sasana Purnama residence.
-However, a meeting of Pakubuwono XII's children held earlier on July 10, 2004, had determined that the eldest prince, Hangabehi should be the next king and that his coronation would be held on September 10, 2004.
+On 31 August 2004, the younger son KGPH Tedjowulan was crowned by some of his siblings in the Sasana Purnama residence.
+However, a meeting of Pakubuwono XII's children held earlier on 10 July 2004, had determined that the eldest prince, Hangabehi should be the next king and that his coronation would be held on 10 September 2004.
 In early September 2004, Tedjowulan and some of his followers made a sudden attack and battered the palace gates, causing some injuries to noblemen and court servants.
 The chairman of the Surakarta Palace Legal Institution, Kanjeng Pangeran Edy Wirabumi, reported details of the attack to the Surakarta Police.
 He noted that there had been destruction of cultural items in the vicinity of the court.

-Some days later, on September 10, 2004, three of the court's elders -- Gusti Pangeran Haryo Mataram, Bendoro Kanjeng Pangeran Haryo Prabuwinoto, and Gusti Raden Ayu Brotodiningrat -- gave their blessing to Hangabehi as Pangeran Adipati Anom (crown prince) in the Surakarta Palace, lending legitimacy to Hangabehi's claim to be the new ruler of Surakarta.
+Some days later, on 10 September 2004, three of the court's elders – Gusti Pangeran Haryo Mataram, Bendoro Kanjeng Pangeran Haryo Prabuwinoto, and Gusti Raden Ayu Brotodiningrat – gave their blessing to Hangabehi as Pangeran Adipati Anom (crown prince) in the Surakarta Palace, lending legitimacy to Hangabehi's claim to be the new ruler of Surakarta.